alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 - Accumulated Interface Work: Pearson r ≈ 0.539, Spearman ρ ≈ 0.527

 This difference is important.
 It means that the large displacement in Group2 is not determined only by total energy accumulation.
 It is more closely related to the Interface Power/Work Packet within an effective time window.
-In other words, whether the power-potential concentrates and enters the isolation interface is closer to the formation of displacement peak than the final total accumulated work.
+In other words, whether the power concentrates and enters the isolation interface is closer to the formation of displacement peak than the final total accumulated work.

 ![image](https://github.com/alaric-kuo/Quantum-Structural-Mechanics-Validation/blob/main/data/Group2/Group2_Fig02_qsm_power_frequency_group_contact_combined.png)

 Group2 Figure 2 shows the core feature of the medium-period pulse group: the overall displacement level is much higher than Group1, and many high-displacement records still preserve QSM Power Frequency Group contact near $2f_{\mathrm{eff}}$ , $3f_{\mathrm{eff}}$ , and $4f_{\mathrm{eff}}$ .
 This differs from Group1.
-Group1 is closer to a short-time power event; Group2 shows a longer-period velocity pulse continuously pushing power-potential into the isolation system, forming larger interface work and larger displacement manifestation.
+Group1 is closer to a short-time power event; Group2 shows a longer-period velocity pulse continuously pushing power into the isolation system, forming larger interface work and larger displacement manifestation.

 RSN170 is the most prominent high-displacement case in the figure.
-It maintains high IsoDisp levels across multiple QSM Power frequency peaks, which means the large displacement is not produced by one single frequency point but by a group of power-potential frequencies acting together.
+It maintains high IsoDisp levels across multiple QSM Power frequency peaks, which means the large displacement is not produced by one single frequency point but by a group of power frequencies acting together.
 RSN1165, RSN802, and RSN983 also fall in the medium- to high-displacement range.
 This shows that the risk of medium-period pulses is not only that the velocity peak is high, but that their power-frequency groups are more likely to form effective contact with the entry-frequency family of the isolation system.

 By contrast, low-displacement cases such as RSN3317, RSN8130, and RSN1085 also show frequency points, but their horizontal displacement levels are much lower.
 This means Group2 cannot be read only by asking whether there is contact with $f_{\mathrm{eff}}$ or a harmonic.
 It must also ask whether sufficient Power Packet and Interface Work Packet are formed after the contact.
-In this sense, the function of Group2 Figure 2 is to move the statement “medium-period pulses cause large displacement” from a simple period description toward a description of how the power-potential Frequency Group enters the isolation interface.
+In this sense, the function of Group2 Figure 2 is to move the statement “medium-period pulses cause large displacement” from a simple period description toward a description of how the power Frequency Group enters the isolation interface.

 ## Representative Cases in Group2